ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/downgrade-or-upgrade-packages.md

             # the outer scope recursively
             inherit system;
             # To use Chrome, we need to allow the
-            # installation of non-free softwares.
+            # installation of non-free software.
             config.allowUnfree = true;
           };
           pkgs-fd40cef8d = import nixpkgs-fd40cef8d {